 Labor Market Information (LMI): Comprehensive knowledge regarding a specific labor market, including information about occupations, locations, wages, demographics, etc.

-Outreach Services and Coordination Teams (OSC): The regional OSC teams are the primary points of contact in developing business partnerships at the local and regional levels.
+Outreach and Service Coordination Teams (OSC): The regional OSC teams are the primary points of contact in developing business partnerships at the local and regional levels.
 OSC teams are established at regional levels by the Business Relations Coordinators (BRCs) and regional leadership.

 The National Employment Team (NET): A national VR business network of VR staff specializing in employer development, business consulting, and corporate relations.
 The Business Relations Team partners with The NET so they are executing a coordinated approach to serving business customers.